Couldn't Unmount Disk 69888 on Mac | Definition and Solution

 💽Quit Apps/Processes Using Disk

 If rebooting Finder doesn't work, you can identify which programs currently use the hard drive or its volume by their PID number and terminate them.
 The error message should be your first port of call.
-Once you have the PID of the complicated procedure, follow these instructions to end it:
+Once you have the PID of the process, follow these instructions to end it: 1.
+Open Activity Monitor on your Mac.

 Step 1.
 Open "Terminal" from the "Applications > Utilities" folder.